CMarchandon/Character-Editor-/Readme.md

 I would also like to acknowledge the contributions of Nathan Lombardelli, who provided guidance and assistance in debugging.

+The code was originally commented in French, and then the comments were translated and reformulated by ChatGPT.
+Some comments were also entirely added by the AI.

 ## Project Overview
 The aim of this project is to learn how to contact an API of becode.org and manage a list of characters.
 The web application allows users to perform various actions related to managing and organizing a list of characters, such as adding new characters, editing existing ones, and deleting them.